ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-one-integration/CAVEATS.md

 # Caveats on NGINX One Console Integrations
 While building this lab, I was experiencing some issues while integrating Nginx KIC to Nginx One Console.
 Thanks to Google Gemini ❤️❤️, it help me to found some reference, help finding the root cause, and also the resolutions.
-This caveats might not be relevant when future updates was release, but it will help at least for current release version and for my lab :)
+This caveats might not be relevant when future updates was release, but it will help at least for current release version and for my lab! 🙂👍🏻
 </br>
 </br>